silitics/rugpi/www/docs/bakery/index.md

 ```
 </p>

 You can use the same process to build different software variants with a shared base as well.
-The individual layers will be cached during the build process saving on build time and ensuring that all layers are based on identical base layers.
+The individual layers will be cached during the build process saving on build time and ensuring that all layers are based on identical parent layers.

 :::note
 If you are using Rugix Bakery with Yocto, then the entire Yocto build for a given device will typically take place in a device-specific Rugix Bakery root layer.
 If you do not intend to derive different variants of the same Yocto build, Rugix Bakery may not add much over a pure Yocto setup.
 At the bare minimum, Rugix Bakery gives you an isolated build environment in terms of the Rugix Bakery Docker image and you can use the other features of Rugix Bakery, e.g., its [integration testing framework](integration-testing.md).